 Environmental specifications Naturgy has developed specific environmental specifications for suppliers and contractors that are attached to the corresponding contracts, based on the purchase category supplied and which include minimum environmental management requirements for application and monitoring during procurement.
-46.7% of the purchase volume from critical suppliers has an environmental management system with external certification.
-3 Performance This is carried out with the most relevant suppliers and involves carrying out performance assessments to measure the operating units' level of satisfaction with suppliers and detailed aspects concerning quality, health and safety, operations and ESG.
+46.7% of the purchase volume from critical suppliers has an environmental management system with external certification (4).
+Performance This is carried out with the most relevant suppliers and involves carrying out performance assessments to measure the operating units' level of satisfaction with suppliers and detailed aspects concerning quality, health and safety, operations and ESG

+(4) Does not include data from Australia and the Dominican Republic.

+Performance

 For those suppliers who perform activities classified as high risk, health and safety performance is measured using objective metrics and the method set out in Naturgy's "Health and Safety Standard: Assessment of performance of collaborating companies in health and safety issues".
 Thus, corrective actions are carried out on those suppliers whose assessment does not reach the standard set by the company.

 In 2021, 954 performance assessments were conducted on suppliers from Argentina, Brazil, Chile, Mexico, Spain, Panama and the Dominican Republic, with a total of 649 suppliers being assessed.
 The results and classification obtained are reported to the affected internal units of the company, also specifying their weak points and where they need to improve.
 In 2021, action plans have been agreed with 85 suppliers whose score in the performance measurement proved insufficient.

+ESG audits

-ESG audits For suppliers classified as having a high level of risk, documentary evidence is required, and for those whose assessments of financial risk, occupational risk prevention, reputation, compliance and corporate social responsibility criteria do not exceed the objective parameters established by the RePro Community, audits are carried out from the point of view of corporate responsibility.
-In 2021, ESG on-site audits were carried out on 66 3 of the group's suppliers.
+For suppliers classified as having a high level of risk, documentary evidence is required, and for those whose assessments of financial risk, occupational risk prevention, reputation, compliance and corporate social responsibility criteria do not exceed the objective parameters established by the RePro Community, audits are carried out from the point of view of corporate responsibility.
+In 2021, ESG on-site audits were carried out on 663 of the group's suppliers.
 In addition, Naturgy carries out ESG audits on the suppliers classified as having a high ESG risk with the highest purchase volume.
-In 2021, 72.2% 3 of high ESG risk purchase volume was audited.
+In 2021, 72.2% (3) of high ESG risk purchase volume was audited.

+NB: due to the situation caused by COVID-19, some of the audits that were carried out on site before were performed remotelya.